-Many aspects of the manner in which CRR/CRD IV will be implemented remain uncertain.
+Some aspects of the manner how CRR/CRD IV is applied and/or will be amended in the future are uncertain.

-Many of the provisions of the Terms and Conditions of the Notes depend on the final interpretation and implementation of CRR/CRD IV (including any regulations promulgated thereunder).
+Many of the provisions of the Terms and Conditions of the Notes depend on the final interpretation or even implementation of CRR/CRD IV (including any regulations promulgated thereunder).